 You should consider Chapter 13 Bankruptcy if you own your home and are in danger of losing it, you are behind on debt payments but can catch up if given some time, or you have valuable property that is not exempt and you can afford to pay creditors over time.

 If you are filing for personal bankruptcy in Ohio, you should prioritize your monthly bill payments.
 In general, we recommend the following order:

 We recommend structuring your bill payments in this way if you are thinking about bankruptcy.
 However, every case is unique.
 These priorities can change based on whether you plan to move, sell your car, or sell your house.
 Call the Sheppard Law Office today for a personalized recommendation concerning filing for personal bankruptcy in Ohio.

 Local Columbus bankruptcy attorney Kenneth Sheppard Jr. is here to help you learn about your bankruptcy options.
 His trusted team of Ohio personal bankruptcy lawyers can help you settle your debts today and gain your life back.
 Contact Sheppard Law Offices to discuss your particular situation.

 We make it easy to get in touch!
-You can call us at 877-505-9455 or fill out the online form and an attorney will get back to you within 48 hours for a free consultation.
-You are also welcome to drop by one of our convenient offices in Columbus, Newark, Mount Vernon, Akron, and Canton, Ohio.
+You can call us or fill out the online form to set up your free consultation.
+You are also welcome to drop by one of our convenient offices in Columbus, Newark, and Mount Vernon, Ohio.
 Get your free consultation today!